Everest Base Camp September 15th-30th 2021

 AS ALWAYS >>> We will send you a full recommended gear list once your payment has been received.

 After landing at the Tribhuvan International Airport in Kathmandu, our amazing team will pick you up at the arrival gate and take you and all your gear to the hotel.
 If the time permits, you can either visit the city or relax at the hotel to overcome your jet lag.

 Day 02: Kathmandu Sightseeing and trek preparation

 The Kathmandu sightseeing trip will begin in the morning.
 After breakfast, you will be taken towards Kathmandu Durbar (Palace) Square, one of the heritage sites where you can view many historical and cultural monuments.
 Later, you will visit another heritage site known as Pashupatinath Temple.
 This is a sacred Hindu Temple of Lord Shiva which is always crowded by Hindu pilgrims.
-After lunch, visit to Buddhist pilgrimage Swoyambhunath (famous by the name of Monkey temple among tourists) will be carried forward.
-Likewise, Boudhanath Shrine will be covered by the evening.
-After concluding the sightseeing, there will be seminar for you to attend to discuss about the upcoming trekking plans.
+After lunch, a visit to Buddhist pilgrimage Swoyambhunath (famous by the name of Monkey temple among tourists) will follow then the Boudhanath Shrine will be covered by the evening.
+After concluding the sightseeing, there will be a seminar for you to attend to discuss the upcoming trekking plans.

 Day 03: Fly to Lukla (35 min) and trek to Phakding (2652m).
 3-4 hrs